Genius6942/triangle/README.md

 # Triangle.js

-### A Typescript library and client for interacting with the TETR.IO main game API
+### A Typescript library and client for interacting with the TETR.IO main game API and the ch.tetr.io channel API.

+## Disclaimer:

+> This library is not officially supported nor endorsed by TETR.IO.
+Use of the main game API is only permitted with an official bot account.
+You assume all responsibility for any actions that result in staff action (warnings/bans, etc).
+The main game API is not documented and this library may break at any time.
+> This restriction includes the use of the `Client` class and the `API` class.

+> The Tetra Channel section of this library (imported through '@haelp/teto/ch') is open to use by anyone.

 ## Installation